2007 Grant Recipients

 $3,000

 The Burning Basket Project, developed in Homer, Alaska by Mavis Muller, is designed to unite geographically disparate communities through recognition and celebration of the connecting elements that span the Pacific Ocean between Alaska and the Hawaiian Islands.
-The project involves a series of free workshops in communities in Alaska, and Oahu and the Big Island of Hawaii.
-The workshops will invite participants from diverse areas of the community to participate in the construction of a large (8 to 10 foot) intricately woven basket sculpture using natural indigenous materials such as grasses and a variety of plant and tree fibers.
-Volunteers will participate in all elements of fabrication, including gathering, design and weaving.
+The project involves a series of free workshops in communities in Alaska, Oahu, and the Big Island of Hawaii.
+The workshops invite participants from diverse areas of the community to participate in the construction of a large (8 to 10 foot) intricately woven basket sculpture using natural indigenous materials such as grasses and a variety of plant and tree fibers.
+Volunteers participate in all elements of fabrication, including gathering, design and weaving.

 During a short exhibition community members are encouraged to add mementos to the baskets through the addition of written thoughts, sentiments, or objects; in this way the sculpture becomes civic property, woven with personal relevance.
 Each project culminates when the community is invited to gather for a potluck dinner, artist talk, and performances; then at sundown, the torch is lit and the basket ignited.
 In an effort to serve her community Mavis has worked to draw together a wide cross section of participating groups and individuals.
 In Homer, Alaska, the Native Alaskan community includes the burning ritual as part of their Healing Alcoholism seminar, and local mental health services offer a workshop on ‘letting go’.

-www.mavismullerart.com
+Artist Webpage: www.mavismullerart.com

 Fleeting Fossils: Printing Moments on Stone